colinccook/AspNetCoreEventSourcing/README.md

 # AspNetCoreEventSourcing

 AspNetCoreEventSourcing is a prototype project to experiment event sourcing covering a simple business flow.
-It's purpose is a learning exercise for myself, with an ultimate aim of determining if it's of any use at my work domain.
+It's purpose is a learning exercise for myself, with an ultimate aim of determining if it's of any use within my work domain.

 ### Features

-* **EventFlow** This is the magical framework that I've used for CQRS and events
+* **EventFlow** This is the magical framework used for CQRS and storing the entire state of the app as events
 * **Everything in-memory** As everything is stored in-memory, it's quick to clone and run on your local environment
 * **ASP.NET Core 2.2 RazorPages** An uncomplicated, JavaScript free UI layer, as the focus is on EventFlow.